 After the Tooth Socket Graft – Aftercare, Recovery and Implant Placement

 Following the tooth socket graft procedure, you might experience a few side effects.
 These include bleeding, swelling, pain.
-The bleeding can be controlled by using a gauze, and it usually subsides after a few hours.
+The bleeding can be controlled by using a gauze pad, and it usually subsides after a few hours.
 The pain is managed through prescribed pain medication, and it can last for a day or two.
-The swelling also starts to subsidies after a few days, but it can be managed, in the meantime, by placing a cold compress on the cheeks near the surgery site.
+The swelling also starts to subside after a few days, but it can be managed, in the meantime, by placing a cold compress on the cheeks near the surgery site.

 Immediately following the surgery, you will be given aftercare instructions that will help to ensure proper and fast healing.
 These instructions include: